andre-kotze/pasteis-dc/README.md

 Start looking at
 1. PG Routing vehicle routing optimization options
-2. Possible issues with the capacities, numer of vehicles...
+2. Possible issues with the capacities, number of vehicles...
 3. Html, Leaflet and API

   Pastelarias